This years Econ Nobel goes to the three stooges who wrote this-

 There is no equivalent of a contract that can be enforced by an impartial third-party.

-This is also true of a democratically elected leader who can pact the Supreme Court.
+This is also true of a democratically elected leader who can pack the Supreme Court.
 So what?
 In life there is no guarantee that your wife won't cheat on you or that your son won't stab you to inherit your money.
 You may take precautions- e.g. don't marry a nympho and stay the fuck away from your son if he shows a tendency to stab people.

 After all, the dictator has the monopoly of military and political power,

 He may think so and let his guard down.
 Then the head of his secret police puts a bullet in him.
-It is often the case that the Dictator or Absolute Monarch has to be be careful of keeping tabs on, or shaping, public opinion, than an elected head of government.
+It is often the case that the Dictator or Absolute Monarch has to be more careful of keeping tabs on, or shaping, public opinion, than an elected head of government.

 so he is the final arbiter of conflicting interests.
 There is no other authority to force the dictator to abide by his promises.
 A similar problem plagues the reverse solution, whereby the dictator agrees to a voluntary transition to democracy in return for some transfers in the future to compensate him for the lost income and privileges.
 Those who will benefit from a transition to democracy would be willing to make such promises, but once the dictator relinquishes his political power, there is no guarantee that citizens would agree to tax themselves in order to make payments to this former dictator.